 Essays at the intersection of process, software, and people.

-Long-form analysis on enterprise software adoption, the 2027 ECC migration cycle, healthcare workflow systems, and the human factors of complex organizational change.
-New essays roughly monthly.
+Long-form analysis on enterprise UX research, the 2027 ECC migration cycle, healthcare workflow systems, and the human factors of complex organizational change.
+New essays roughly twice a month, alternating between research practice and adoption practice.

 The 2027 deadline has compressed the largest enterprise software migration cycle in a generation into eighteen months of active execution.
 The technical literature is thorough.
 The adoption literature is almost nonexistent.
 Here's what 30 years of human factors research tells us about which migrations land standing.